What Is Squarespace?

 Built-in hosting, security, and responsive templates out of the box.

-While Squarespace handles traffic spikes fine, it’s not designed for the complex workflows or integrations often found in enterprise or high-volume ecommerce.
+The platform handles traffic spikes fine, but it’s not designed for the complex workflows or integrations found in enterprise or high-volume ecommerce.

 “No coding required” is true for many sites, but some design refinements and unique layouts require code and CSS tweaks.

-SEO is covered, however multilingual sites or custom schema require extra steps.
+SEO is covered, however multilingual sites or custom schema markup require extra steps.

-Our full Squarespace review explores these trade-offs in detail and includes real-world examples of large companies successfully running their sites on Squarespace.
+Our full Squarespace review explores these trade-offs in detail and includes real-world examples of larger companies successfully running their sites on Squarespace.

 Why Businesses Choose Squarespace

-Squarespace provides hosting, security, templates, and mobile optimization under one subscription.
-This eliminates the need for separate hosting accounts, plugin maintenance, and security patching, trading some deep customization for faster setup, stability, and predictable costs.
+Squarespace brings hosting, security, templates, and mobile optimization under one subscription.
+That means fewer moving parts to maintain, less time spent patching plugins, and more focus on running the business—you’re trading deeper customization for faster setup, stability, and predictable costs.

 Next Steps